 On August 24, 2004, Los Angeles Unified School District (LAUSD) authorized LAAAE to open in September 2005.
 Upon initial authorization, LAAAE only offered sixth grade.
 Adding one grade each subsequent year, LAAAE graduated its first senior class in June 2012.
-LAAAE has now graduated nine senior classes.
-LAAAE is currently collocated with Roybal Learning Center at 1200 West Colton Street, Los Angeles.
-Previously, LAAAE was based at 600 South La Fayette Park Place, Los Angeles from 2006 to 2016 and at 3119 West 6 Street, Los Angeles from 2005 to 2006.
+LAAAE has now graduated 11 senior classes.
+LAAAE is currently collocated with Belmont High School at 1575 W 2 Street, Los Angeles.
+Previously, LAAAE was collocated with Roybal Learning Center at 1200 West Colton Street, Los Angeles from 2016 to 2022; at 600 South La Fayette Park Place, Los Angeles from 2006 to 2016 and at 3119 West 6 Street, Los Angeles from 2005 to 2006.
 LAAAE’s charter has been renewed by LAUSD on multiple occasions, most recently in March 2020.

 Since its founding, LAAAE has served a predominantly minority, immigrant, and socially and economically underserved population.
 With an average enrollment of 330 for the past five years, its small size has enabled the fostering of a family-like community.
 In school year 2019-2020, LAAAE’s enrollment was 291.
 Over 98% of students were socioeconomically disadvantaged.
 Ninety-nine percent (99%) were minorities and over 91% of students were, or had previously been classified as, an English language learner.